-One thing that surprised us about Bali was its size.
-This is no teeny tropical island – like the other Indonesian islands we visited, it’s like a country in its own right.
+One thing that surprised me about Bali was its size.
+This is no teeny tropical island – like the other Indonesian islands I visited, it’s like a country in its own right.
 At nearly 100km across you could probably circumnavigate it in a day, but you’d better start early!
 And if you’re planning a Bali itinerary, count at least 10 days and make sure you use the Bali transportation service to move around!

 Ubud was one of those places I was almost certain I was going to dislike.
 I kept thinking that Eat, Pray, Love would have ruined it for all of us and couldn’t help but wonder if the whole town was going to be full of Elizabeth Gilbert wannabes on a quest to spiritual healing and shakra alignment.
 Was I going to find myself too “off the beaten path” for a city so taken by the mainstream public’s imagination?
 Was I going to HATE IT?
-I was honestly skeptical as our 9th minibus of the day finally drove us into town and I was faced with the things to do in Ubud.
+I was honestly sceptical as our 9th minibus of the day finally drove us into town and I was faced with the things to do in Ubud.

-With its abundance of wellness centers, spas and yoga studios, it’s no wonder Ubud has such a vibrant healthy, raw/vegan, and organic restaurant scene.
+With its abundance of wellness centres, spas and yoga studios, it’s no wonder Ubud has such a vibrantly healthy, raw/vegan, and organic restaurant scene.
 And if you’ve been following us for some time, you’ll know that this is right up our alley!
 It is, in fact, one of the many reasons why we lingered around Ubud for so long.